YumaYX/rubydemodoc/input/json/write_file_with_write.md

-This Ruby code snippet demonstrates writing a JSON representation of a hash to a file.
-It uses the `json` library to serialize the hash `{'key' => 'value'}` into a JSON string, and then writes this string to a file named 'input/json/file.json'.
+This Ruby code snippet demonstrates loading the `json` library, creating a hash with a key-value pair, and then writing that hash to a JSON file named `file.json` in the `input/json/` directory.